 - Is it clear what element is in focus while you use the keyboard access?

-- Is all of the important information in video available through standard audio or through added audio description?
+- Is all of the important information in a video available through standard audio or through added audio description?

-Development team can make sure that their product is accessibility compliant by code inspection and Unit testing.
+The development team can make sure that their product is accessibility compliant by code inspection and Unit testing.

 - Make sure that screen reading tools can read all the text available and every picture/Image have corresponding alternate text associated with it.

 - Make sure that product defined keyboard actions do not affect accessibility keyboard shortcuts.